 Woman #2: It drives me crazy when my husband doesn’t understand that I have a very short attention span.

-John Fuller: (chuckling)Well, maybe you can relate to that.
-We all seem to have one or two – or maybe more – challenging people in our lives, and dealing with them can really just increase your blood pressure and upset your schedule, even ruin your day.
+John Fuller: (laughs).
+Well, maybe you can relate to that.
+Uh, we all seem to have one or two, or maybe more, challenging people in our lives, and dealing with them can really just increase your blood pressure, and upset your schedule, even ruin your day.
 But don’t despair.
-Today on Focus on the Family, we’re going to help you explore some ways to manage those relationships better, and we’re going to help you find peace in the midst of chaos.
-Your host is Focus president and author Jim Daly, and I’m John Fuller.
+Today on Focus on the Family, we’re gonna help you explore some ways to manage those relationships better, and, uh, we’re gonna help you find peace in the midst of chaos.
+Your host is Focus President and author, Jim Daly, and I’m John Fuller.

-John: Yeah.
-This is the time of year when we often rub shoulders with people we don’t see a lot, and we get together and there can be some friction.
+John: Yeah, this is the time of year when we often rub shoulders with people we don’t see a lot and we get together and there can be some friction.

+Jim: Well you know right there in Romans 12:18 it says, “If possible, so far as it depends on you…” I love that, you know (laughs). “…live peaceably with all.”
+And as Christians, we are told to love one another, and that sometimes is really hard.
+I mean even to love our enemies.
 That kind of service and sacrifice only comes from an indwelling of the Holy Spirit.
 And that’s what we want to try to do today is, uh, kind of open those floodgates for the Lord to work through you.

-John: Well, our guest is Dr. Mike Bechtle.
-And he’s an author, a speaker, a corporate consultant and a ministry coach.
-Today we’ll hear more about his bookPeople Can’t Drive You Crazy If You Don’t Give Them The Keys.
+John: Well our guest is Dr. Mike Bechtle, and he’s an author, a speaker, corporate consultant, and a ministry coach.
+Today we’ll hear more about his book, People Can’t Drive You Crazy If You Don’t Give Them the Keys.

-Jim: (Laughter).
-I love that title.
+Jim: (Laughs).
+I love that title!

-John: That’s a great title.
+John: It’s a great title.